npersonn/integrate-polarsteps/README.txt

 Currently, the plugin only supports having profiles with one trip.
 For now enter "0" here.

+= I don't see a recent Location in the Widget =

+Check the Settings (Settings > Polarsteps Settings), if the username is correctly set.
+If the username is correct, on save the data is fetched.
+Afterwards, last step is shown in a notice.

+= My Widget "Recent Location" is not updating =

+Make sure that either WP-cron is activated or a Cronjob plugin is successfully triggering the action `polarsteps_update_steps`.

 == Screenshots ==

 1. Homepage Example - Show your last step in a widget

 == Changelog ==

+= 0.3.3 =
+* Usablity: Updating & showing the recent location in the options, after a username is changed

 = 0.3.2 =
 * Fixing issue on Admin-page, not showing the correct polarsteps_username